 Cervical spinal stenosis will cause these symptoms to occur in the arms and hands while lumbar spinal stenosis will cause similar symptoms in the legs and feet.
-It’s not uncommon for patients to experience sudden, sharp pain that radiates down the arms or legs, and in more severe cases bladder and bowel dysfunction is experienced.
+It’s not uncommon for patients to experience sudden, sharp pain that radiates down the arms or legs.
+In more severe cases, bladder and bowel dysfunction is experienced.

 Are you suffering from any of these conditions or worried you may have spinal stenosis?
-Try our Condition Check Tool to determine the cause and help us diagnosis your condition.
+Try our Condition Checker to determine the cause and help us diagnosis your condition.

 Treatment options for spinal stenosis depend on what stage of the disease you have, and range from pain relief medications and exercise to minimally invasive surgery and invasive surgery in advanced stages.
 Like many conditions of the spine, the earlier you catch spinal stenosis, the less invasive the treatment options typically are.